cg2121/obs-advanced-timer/README.md

 This is a Lua script for OBS Studio that sets a text source as a timer with advanced options.

 **Modes**
--Countdown (countdown from specified amount of seconds)
+- Countdown (countdown from specified amount of seconds)
--Countup (starts a stopwatch timer)
+- Countup (starts a stopwatch timer)
--Specific time (starts to countdown to a specific time, such as countdown to 12:00 am)
+- Specific time (starts to countdown to a specific time, such as countdown to 12:00 am)
+- Specific date & time (starts to countdown to a date and time)
--Streaming timer (starts timer when streaming starts)
+- Streaming timer (starts timer when streaming starts)
--Recording timer (starts timer when recording start)
+- Recording timer (starts timer when recording start)
--Specific year, month, day
+- With the countdown modes, there is an option to countup when the countdown is finished

 **Formatting**
 The default format is: %HH:%mm:%ss (00:00:00)